A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Model results

 We investigated the parameter space of $\rho_0$, $r_s$, $\gamma$, $p_{\rm DM}$, and $q_{\rm DM}$ within the gravitational potential.
-A parameter grid is established with intervals of 0.1, 10 kpc, 0.02, 0.04, and 0.02 for the five parameters, respectively.
-An iterative approach is used to find the optimal models.
-The process begins with an initial model, and, after developing initial models, iterative refinement follows.
-During each iteration, we identify the optimal models using the criterion $\chi^2 - \min (\chi^2) < \chi^2_s$, where $\chi^2_s = 100$.
-We then generate new models by walking two steps in every direction of the parameter grid of each optimal model.
-This approach guides the search towards the lower $\chi^2$ within the parameter grid and halts when the model with the minimum $\chi^2$ is identified.
-The relatively high value of $\chi^2_s$ is selected to ensure that all models within the confidence level of $1\sigma$ are considered before the end of the iteration.
-Ultimately, we determine the best-fitting models by achieving the minimum $\chi^2_{\rm tot}$.
+A parameter grid was established with intervals of 0.1, 10 kpc, 0.02, 0.04, and 0.02 for the five parameters, respectively.
+An iterative approach was used to find the optimal models.
+The process began with an initial model, and after developing initial models, iterative refinement followed.
+During each iteration, we identified the optimal models using the criterion $\chi^2 - \min (\chi^2) < \chi^2_s$, where $\chi^2_s = 100$.
+We then generated new models by walking two steps in every direction of the parameter grid of each optimal model.
+This approach guided the search towards the lower $\chi^2$ within the parameter grid and halted when the model with the minimum $\chi^2$ was identified.
+The relatively high value of $\chi^2_s$ was selected to ensure that all models within the confidence level of $1\sigma$ were considered before the end of the iteration.
+Ultimately, we determined the best-fitting models by achieving the minimum $\chi^2_{\rm tot}$.

-The $1\sigma$ confidence level is determined by bootstrapping.
-We take the gravitational potential of the best-fitting model and perturb the position and velocity of observed stars with their uncertainty for 100 trials.
-In each trial, we recompute the model and evaluate the resulting $\chi^2_{\rm den}$, $\chi^2_{\rm vdis}$ and $\chi^2_{\rm tot}$.
-The standard deviation of these 100 values of $\chi^2$ is taken as the $1\sigma$ confidence level of the model $\Delta \chi^2_{1\sigma} $.
+The $1\sigma$ confidence level was determined by bootstrapping.
+We took the gravitational potential of the best-fitting model and perturbed the position and velocity of observed stars with their uncertainty for 100 trials.
+In each trial, we recomputed the model and evaluated the resulting $\chi^2_{\rm den}$, $\chi^2_{\rm vdis}$, and $\chi^2_{\rm tot}$.
+The standard deviation of these 100 values of $\chi^2$ was taken as the $1\sigma$ confidence level of the model $\Delta \chi^2_{1\sigma} $.

 The parameter grid we explored for the Milky Way is illustrated in Fig.\ref{fig:grid} with about 15,000 models calculated.
-Both the density distribution $\chi^2_{\rm den}$ and the velocity distributions $\chi^2_{\rm kin}$ yield consistent results of the gravitational potential parameters, with $\chi^2_{\rm den}$ playing a key role in determining the DM shape parameters $p_{\rm DM}$ and $q_{\rm DM}$.
-We establish the DM halo shape parameters as $q_{\rm DM} = 0.92\pm0.08$ and $p_{\rm DM} = 0.8\pm0.2$, a nearly oblate DM halo, but with the long-intermediate axis plane vertically aligned with the stellar disk ($q_{\rm DM} > p_{\rm DM}$) that is strongly preferred by our model.
+Both the density distribution, $\chi^2_{\rm den}$, and the velocity distributions, $\chi^2_{\rm kin}$, yield consistent results of the gravitational potential parameters, with $\chi^2_{\rm den}$ playing a key role in determining the DM shape parameters, $p_{\rm DM}$ and $q_{\rm DM}$.
+We established the DM halo shape parameters as $q_{\rm DM} = 0.92\pm0.08$ and $p_{\rm DM} = 0.8\pm0.2$, a nearly oblate DM halo, but with the long-intermediate axis plane vertically aligned with the stellar disc ($q_{\rm DM} > p_{\rm DM}$) that is strongly preferred by our model.